Oliver Thomas: Bribery and resignation

 On August 13, 2007, Thomas resigned his council seat and pleaded guilty to a federal bribery charge, a felony.
 In late 2001 and early 2002, Thomas took $15,000 in kickbacks from Stan "Pampy" Barre, a local businessman and associate of then-mayor Marc Morial.
 Barre owned a company which operated a number of French Quarter parking lots under contract with the city, and paid Thomas in order to ensure that the Morial-era contracts would be renewed under the incoming administration.
 Thomas agreed to Barre's terms, but also demanded and received one-third of the parking profits in kickbacks through one of his associates.
 On November 21, 2007, Thomas was sentenced to 37 months in federal prison for bribery.

 Thomas reported in January 2008 to the Atlanta Federal Penitentiary in Georgia.
 In June 2009, he was transferred to the low-security Federal Correctional Institution in Oakdale, Louisiana.
 On March 30, 2010, Thomas was released from Oakdale and moved into a halfway house in the New Orleans neighborhood of Gentilly to serve the final few months of his sentence.
 In August 2010, he was allowed to return to his home and serve the remainder of his sentence under home confinement.
 His sentence was officially completed on September 8, 2010, having been reduced for good behavior while he was incarcerated.

 Return to politics

 There had been widespread speculation that Thomas would run for Mayor of New Orleans in 2010.
 In 2022, Thomas was again elected to the New Orleans City Council to represent District E, which includes New Orleans East and the Lower Ninth Ward, following a runoff election victory in December 2021.
 After securing the most votes in the Primary on Nov.
 13, 2021, he defeated the incumbent councilmember, Cyndi Nguyen, securing nearly 57% of the runoff votes on December 11, 2021.

-Thomas' political career has focused on improving quality of life and opportunity in District E. His initiatives show a focus on revitalizing underserved areas and promoting a positive image of his district by bolstering economic development, public safety, housing, infrastructure improvements, and other developments.